kago1988/dockerize-NodeJS-server/README.md

 This tutorial is inspired by fireship.io and shows how to encapsulate a NodeJS Server in a docker container.

-You can spin the server up locally via
+You can host the server locally via

 ```
 npm install